gluster/glusterdocs/Administrator Guide/NFS-Ganesha GlusterFS Integration.md

 Step 4 can be performed via following script
 #/usr/libexec/ganesha/dbus-send.sh <ganesha directory> [on|off] <volume name>
 ```
-Above scripts(meniotned in step 3 and step 4) is only available in glusterfs 3.10 rpms
+Above scripts(mentioned in step 3 and step 4) are available in glusterfs 3.10 rpms.
 You can download it from [here](https://github.com/gluster/glusterfs/blob/release-3.10/extras/ganesha/scripts/)

 #### step 5 :